 What’s really driving your donors to give?
 Many nonprofits should ask themselves this question more often.
 Take the same approach as your appeals when building your message.
 Donors aren’t really interested in your nonprofit’s financial goals.
-They want to know that they are furthering a cause that is important to them.
+They want to know how they are furthering a cause that is important to them.

 Link back to the narratives in your appeal and let donors know how their gift helps make the next chapter in the story brighter than the last.
 Make the donor feel like the hero of that story.